JuneshG/ANSYS-Composite-Tensile-Test/README.md

-# ANSYS-Composite-Tensile-Test
-# Tensile Test on Fiber-Reinforced Composite
+=# Tensile Test on Fiber-Reinforced Composite

 This repository contains the scripts, images, and results for a project conducted as part of the course **ME 792**, supervised by **Dr. Hu**.
 The project focuses on predicting the material properties of unidirectional fiber-reinforced polymer matrix composites using both theoretical models and simulations in ANSYS APDL.